 Okay – so you don’t find the white water rafting part appealing?
 Another option is to marvel at the spectacular view while on a nature hike.
 There are marked paved trails, viewing platforms and a bridge.

 Stand in the spray, hands extended and close your eyes as you hear the sounds of the powerful forces of the misty water ahead of you.

 The river’s source is the Columbia Icefields Glacier.
 Watching the volume of water flow is mesmerising beyond belief.

 Tip: Get there early in the morning or around dinner time when the crowds are smaller.
 It is a very popular scenic spot along the Icefields Parkway.

 Get a whole new perspective of the Canadian Rockies on the Jasper Skytram.
 This gondolier experience is truly one-of-a-kind.
 In seven minutes (that’s how long it takes to complete the ride), you will enjoy some of the finest views without having to exert yourself.

 Just sit back, listen to the fully narrated tour guide point out cool factoids and scenic areas as you snap the postcard-perfect photos.
 But when you reach the summit at 2,277m (that’s the height of five CN Towers stacked on top of each other), you’ll swear you want to try the head-turning ride again.

 The Icefields Parkway is an iconic Canadian road trip between Jasper National Park and Banff National Park.
-For more ideas on what to do in the region here are some great ideas.

 A couple of great places to stay while in Alberta are Skoki Lodge and Num Ti Jah Lodge.
 Check them out here.